adamblvck/open_777/README.md

 The website uses [Glide Data Grid](https://github.com/glideapps/glide-data-grid) which is most suitable for this purpose, and includes search-functionality across the whole table.

+**Update 2025: a new card-view update has been added, for better immersion and searching through the library.
+It's also mobile friendly now!**

 ## The Data

 The to-transcribe data is huge, and thus this website will be updated every few days until all correspondences are covered.
 If you think you can help with transcription, please message me here or at contact@adamblvck.com.

 The correspondence dataset can be found as a json object in the file `src/liber_777.js`, or `docs/liber_777.csv`, but the source of both these files is now hosted on [Google Sheets](https://docs.google.com/spreadsheets/d/1bJPN_gs6USHniUfmWFIACCroOAzOq8jX2XWITclSBA0/edit?usp=sharing).
 The python notebook located at `docs/convert_json.ipynb` can be used to convert a csv (exported from the Google Sheet) into an appropriate format for use in a website, or javascript environment.

+A recent contribution by an anonymous frater completed almost all columns from Liber 777.

+**Please note, that this app capture's Aleister Crowley's Correspondences, not all other correspondences from the many esotericists out there.
+The idea to capture many magicinan's correspondences in a beautiful correspondence platform is a truly blessed idea.**

 ### 🜁🜂 Visit [Open 777 Here](https://adamblvck.github.io/open_777/) 🜄🜃